tjrules/blog-app-part-one/README.md

 ## Instructional help
-In a push for developer indepedence and self-reliance, we are going to adhere to [these rules](./asking-for-help.md) for recieving help during this project.
+In a push for developer independence and self-reliance, we are going to adhere to [these rules](./helpers/asking-for-help.md) for receiving help during this project.

 ## Keep in Mind